Civil Society and NGOs Program

 Suk-Ki Kong (SNUAC)

-Youngchoon Kim (Ulsan Nat’l Institute of Science and Technology)
+Youngchoon Kim (Ulsan Nat’l Ins’t of Science & Technology)

 Myungjoon Park (Korea Labor Institute)

 Dayeon Jin (Intern)